Monsieur Don't Care

 Monsieur Don't Care is a 1924 American silent comedy film starring Stan Laurel as "Rhubarb Vaselino".
 The film is a parody of the Rudolph Valentino film Monsieur Beaucaire (1924).
+Laurel, during the years 1922-25, had indeed "specialized in parodies of popular hits of the day".
+Like Olcott's film, the short is set in France under Louis XV.